 The Massachusetts estate tax exemption is $1 million.
 This means that if your estate is worth more than $1 million when you die, money will be owed to the state before it’s disbursed to your heirs.
 However, if it’s smaller than $1 million, then no state estate taxes will be owed.

-Unlike many other estate taxes, the Massachusetts estate tax applies to the entire estate, not just the amount above the exemption.
+Unlike many other state-level estate taxes, the Massachusetts estate tax applies to the entire estate, not just the amount above the exemption.
 This means if your estate is worth $1.5 million, the tax applies to all $1.5 million, not just the $500,000 above the exemption.

 The Massachusetts estate tax exemption is not portable between spouses.
 When the second of two spouses dies, the exemption is still only $1 million.

-Massachusetts Estate Tax Rate
+Massachusetts Estate Tax Rates

 The estate tax rate for Massachusetts is graduated.
 The table below lists all of the rates.
 To figure out how much your estate will need to pay in estate taxes, first find your taxable estate bracket in the chart below.
-In the second column, you’ll see the base taxes owed on wealth that falls below your bracket.
+In the second column, you’ll see the base taxes owed on assets that falls within your bracket.
 The third column shows your marginal rate.
 Multiply that rate by any wealth held above the rate threshold listed in the fourth column.
 Finally, add that number to the base taxes to get your total Massachusetts estate tax burden.

 |Massachusetts Estate Tax Rates|